parallelchain-io/parallelchain-docs/docs/wallet_browser_extension/provider/event.md

 # Events

-The provider be implemented per the Node.js [EventEmitter][eventemitter] API with the following event handling methods:
+The Provider will be implemented per the Node.js [EventEmitter][eventemitter] API with the following event handling methods:

 - `on`